isomerpages/isomer-tooling/site-creation-v2/README.md

 # Deployment
 Make sure to build before you try to deploy (`npm run build`).

-This application is deployed into API Gateway and AWS Lambda; each endpoint exposed is handled by a separate lambda function that happens to share the same codebase.
+This application is deployed into AWS Lambda; each endpoint exposed is handled by a separate lambda function that happens to share the same codebase.